-Claimant alleges that he was a military service member stationed at the U.S. Embassy in Kuwait when Iraq invaded the country on August 2, 1990.
+Claimant alleges that he was a diplomatic support officer at the U.S. Embassy in Kuwait when Iraq invaded the country on August 2, 1990.
 He asserts that, beginning with the invasion and for approximately 18 weeks thereafter, he was "prohibited from leaving Iraqi controlled territory and [was] otherwise detained as a hostage in Kuwait and Iraq by the Iraqi regime in violation of international law."
-According to Claimant, he was initially confined to the U.S. Embassy in Kuwait and then later traveled in a convoy to Baghdad, Iraq, where he remained confined first to the U.S.
+According to Claimant, he was initially confined to the U.S. Embassy in Kuwait and then later traveled in a convoy to Baghdad, Iraq, where he remained confined for the remainder of his detention in Iraq.

-Embassy in Baghdad and then in two State Department-issued residences.
 After the Iraqi government authorized all foreign nationals remaining in Kuwait and Iraq to leave, Claimant flew from Baghdad to Frankfurt, Germany, on December 9, 1990, and continued on to the United States the following day.

-Although Claimant was not among them, many of the U.S. nationals in Iraq and Kuwait at the time of the 1990-91 Iraqi occupation of Kuwait sued Iraq (and others) in federal court for, among other things, hostage-taking.
-Those cases were pending when, in September 2010, the United States and Iraq concluded an en bloc (lump-sum) settlement agreement.
-The Agreement, which entered into force in May 2011, covered a number of personal injury claims of U.S. nationals arising from acts of the former Iraqi regime occurring prior to October 7, 2004, including claims of personal injury caused by hostage-taking.
-Exercising its authority to distribute money from the settlement funds, the U.S. Department of State provided compensation to numerous individuals whose claims were covered by the Agreement, including some whom Iraq had allegedly taken hostage or unlawfully detained following Iraq's 1990 invasion of Kuwait.
+Although Claimant was not among them, many of the U.S. nationals in Iraq and Kuwait at the time of the 1990-91 Iraqi occupation of Kuwait sued Iraq (and others) in federal court for, among other things, hostage-taking.1 Those cases were pending when, in September 2010, the United States and Iraq concluded an en bloc (lump-sum) settlement agreement.2 The Agreement, which entered into force in May 2011, covered a number of personal injury claims of U.S. nationals arising from acts of the former Iraqi regime occurring prior to October 7, 2004, including claims of personal injury caused by hostage-taking.3 Exercising its authority to distribute money from the settlement funds, the U.S. Department of State provided compensation to numerous individuals whose claims were covered by the Agreement, including some whom Iraq had allegedly taken hostage or unlawfully detained following Iraq's 1990 invasion of Kuwait.

-Under the International Claims Settlement Act of 1949 ("ICSA"), the Secretary of State has statutory authority to refer "a category of claims against a foreign government" to this Commission.
-The Secretary has delegated that authority to the State Department's Legal Adviser, who, by letter dated October 7, 2014, referred three
+Under the International Claims Settlement Act of 1949 ("ICSA"), the Secretary of State has statutory authority to refer "a category of claims against a foreign government" to this Commission.4 The Secretary has delegated that authority to the State Department's Legal Adviser, who, by letter dated October 7, 2014, referred three categories of claims to this Commission for adjudication and certification.5 This was the

-&lt;sup>1 See, e.g., Hill v.
+1 See, e.g., Hill v.
 Republic of Iraq, 175 F. Supp.
 2d 36 (D.D.C.
 2001); Vine v.
 Republic of Iraq, 459 F. Supp.
 2d 10 (D.D.C.
 2006).

-&lt;sup>2 See Claims Settlement Agreement Between the Government of the United States of America and the Government of the Republic of Iraq, Sept.
+2 See Claims Settlement Agreement Between the Government of the United States of America and the Government of the Republic of Iraq, Sept.
 2, 2010, T.I.A.S.
-No. 11-522 ("Claims Settlement Agreement" or "Agreement").
+No. 11-522 ("Claims Settlement Agreement") or "Agreement").

-&lt;sup>3 See id.
+3 See id.
 Art.
 III(1)(a)(ii).

-&lt;sup>4 See 22 U.S.C. § 1623(a)(1)(C) (2012).
+4 See 22 U.S.C. § 1623(a)(1)(C) (2012).